erozas/igniter/README.md

 * File upload gems and configuration using the Shrine gem in combination with the s3-sdk and fast_image and image_processing.
 * Testing with RSpec out of the box, including some very basic user tests.
 * More features coming…

+## UI and styling

+Igniter comes prepacked with some views and partials already defined.
+Especifically, Igniter comes with the following views:

+- Home
+- About Us
+- Frequently Asked Questions
+- Privacy Policy
+- Terms & Conditions

+It also comes with some basic navigation already defined

+## Authentication with devise